zack6yuan/atlas-smiling-school-javascript/README.md

 # Holberton Smiling School (Bootstrap Project)

-This web page was coded from scratch with the Boostrap Framework based on some design models given on Figma
+These group of web pages were coded from scratch with the help of the Boostrap Framework and based on some design models given on Figma.

 [Figma Homepage](https://www.figma.com/file/QYQqMYbdpAHL5xTclwJKSI/Homepage)